Links on Android Authority may earn us a commission. Learn more.

 What makes them stand out

-- Most reliable sleep data: Fitbit offers the most reliable sleep tracking we’ve gotten our hands on.
+- Consistently reliable sleep data: Fitbit offers some of the most reliable sleep tracking data we’ve gotten our hands on.
 In fact, we often use these devices to test the performance of other brands when reviewing new wearables.

-- Scientific insights: Fitbit analyzes a frankly unprecedented amount of data and filters it all down to digestible insights you can actually act on.
-The new Sleep Profile program is revolutionizing our understanding of sleep hygiene and helping users build better habits.
+- Scientific insights: Fitbit analyzes an unprecedented amount of data and filters it all down to digestible insights you can actually act on.
+The Sleep Profile program is revolutionizing our understanding of sleep hygiene and helping users build better habits.

 - It’s a Fitbit: Particularly for those new to tracking, Fitbit offers a well-rounded and approachable ecosystem, including one of the best companion apps available.

-- Smartwatch smarts: Once the sun comes up, these devices continue to deliver useful tools right to your wrist, from voice assistant and phone call support to built-in GPS.
+- Beyond the bed: Once the sun comes up, these devices continue to deliver useful tools right to your wrist, from voice assistant and phone call support to built-in GPS.

-Fitbit’s smartwatches are our top picks for the best sleep trackers you can get, but there are tons of others available.
-These six devices are also great options for overnight tracking.
+Fitbit’s smartwatches are our top picks for the best sleep trackers you can get, but tons of others are available.
+These seven devices are also great options for overnight tracking.

-- Withings Scanwatch: The best tracker for detecting sleep apnea, the Withings Scanwatch is one of the only wearables that can monitor for signs of the condition.
+- Withings ScanWatch: The best tracker for detecting sleep apnea, the Withings ScanWatch is one of the only wearables that can monitor for signs of the condition.
+The company recently announced a new ScanWatch 2 that we will be sure to test as soon as it is available.

-- Fitbit Inspire 2: For users interested in the Fitbit ecosystem but seeking a smaller form factor, the Inspire 2 is the best choice.
+- Fitbit Inspire 3: For users interested in the Fitbit ecosystem but seeking a smaller form factor, the Inspire 3 is a great, affordable choice.

 - Withings Sleep: The best non-wearable sleep tracker is the Withings Sleep.
 Place it under your mattress and forget about it till morning.